Poland protests to Belarus over 'intrusion' by armed forces

 WARSAW, Poland (AP) — Poland's foreign ministry said Wednesday that it summoned a Belarusian diplomat over an “intrusion” into Polish territory of "uniformed individuals armed with long guns.”

-Polish soldiers noticed three uniformed people with long weapons on Polish territory, said Stanislaw Zaryn, the spokesman for Poland’s security services.
+Polish soldiers noticed three uniformed people with long weapons, said Stanislaw Zaryn, the spokesman for Poland’s security services.

 “After meeting a Polish patrol, they reloaded their weapons and then departed towards Belarus,” Zaryn said.